From Moriah to the Morel

 2. The deep past — Sumer, Akkad, Egypt, Sanskrit

 Sumerian (c.
 3500–2000 BCE) — a language isolate with no known genetic relatives — named the western frontier MAR.TU.
 The peoples beyond the settled cities; the wild; the desert; the outsider.
 The god of that frontier, Martu, was deity of the storm and the uncivilised.
 The mar sound was the Sumerian limit-word for what lay beyond the city wall.
+But the people the Sumerians named that way did not stay outside the wall — they came in, took over the cities, and produced the legislators who gave the Bronze Age its codified law.
+They are the subject of the next section.

 Akkadian (c.
 2500–600 BCE) — East Semitic, the direct ancestor of Hebrew religious vocabulary — carries two cuneiform-attested words from the m-r cluster: murru (myrrh) and marru (bitter).
 Both are documented in the cuneiform record by the third millennium BCE.
 The Akkadians traded myrrh from the south — Magan, Dilmun, eventually Sheba — and the word travelled with the substance.
 The m-r sound was already naming both the bitterness and the sacred resin a thousand years before Abraham.

 Sanskrit (c.
 1500 BCE onward) — Indo-European, unrelated to Semitic or Egyptian — built its death vocabulary on mṛ-: mṛtyu (death), mṛta (dead, mortal), Māra (the demon of death and desire who tempts the Buddha), and amṛta (“not-dead,” immortality, the drink of the gods).
 The Indo-European mind constructed its word for divine deathlessness by grammatically negating the m-r sound.
 The same word entered Greek as ambrosia — am-brotos, “not-mortal,” the negation of the same death-root.
+The Vedic Maruts — the storm-gods, sons of Rudra, the wind-warriors of the heavens — carry the same root in a different vowel pattern: the same consonants the Sumerians used to name the storm-god of their western frontier.

-3. The three sacred mountains
+4. The three sacred mountains

 The pattern that emerges from the deep past becomes structural at the level of architecture.